NickDubelman/sql-table-sync/README.md

 ### User-provided defaults

 The `defaults` section allows you to specify your own custom default values.
 These can either be global (affects all jobs) or host-specific (affects only jobs with a matching host).
+You can also specify a default `source` and default `targets`.

 #### Global Defaults